time2backup/time2backup/docs/command.md

 - 4: Backup device is not reachable
 - 5: No backup found for the path
 - 6: Cannot determine the backup path of source path or destination
-- 7: mv command error
+- 7: Error while moving files

 ---------------------------------------------------------------
 <a name="clean"></a>